Assistant Professor of Biblical Studies

 B.M. - Boston University College of Fine Arts

-In addition to her work as an academic, Dr. Hall is a trained organizer and political educator.
-She has worked with organizations that draw on long lineages grounded in human rights, environmental justice and the leadership of the directly impacted.
-She has worked on staff with organizations including the Poverty Initiative (now the Kairos Center for Religions, Rights and Social Justice), United Workers and the Sierra Club.
+In addition to her work as an academic, Dr. Hall has worked as community organizer and political educator.
+She has worked with organizations whose lineages are grounded in human rights, environmental justice and the leadership of the directly impacted.
+She has served on staff with organizations including the Poverty Initiative (now the Kairos Center for Religions, Rights and Social Justice), United Workers and the Sierra Club.

-Insights from Reading the Bible with the Poor (Forthcoming, Fortress Insight Series)
+Insights from the Reading the Bible with the Poor (Fortress Press, 2019)

-From Cosmos to New Creation: A Call to Justice with Earth in Galatians (Forthcoming, Rowman and Littlefield)
+From Cosmos to New Creation: A Call to Justice with Earth in Galatians (Rowman and Littlefield, 2021)

 Dr. Hall presented “Prophecy and Apocalypse in the Book of Revelation,” at Pub Theology with Calvary Lutheran Church in West Chester, PAon Jan.
 20. She is an invited participant at the Inter-American Conference, “AYNI* From the Margins” of the ELCA’s Domestic Mission Global Mission units in partnership with companion churches in Latin America and the Caribbean.
 The conference was held in Bogotá, Colombia on Feb.
 5-9.
 She was invited presenter at the Religion and the New Politics Symposium of the Kripke Center at Creighton University in Omaha, NB on Feb.13-14.
 She is an invited presenter for a course, Liberation Theology and Liturgy at her alma mater, the Union Theological Seminary in New York on Feb.20.
 She is an invited presenter on “Paul and Women’s Leadership” at the Adul tEducation Forum at Calvary Lutheran Church in West Chester on March 8.
 Dr. Hal lis an invited participant at the Association of Theological Schools Roundtable Seminar for Newly Appointed Faculty in Jacksonville, FL on March 27-29.
 She isan invited presenter and Scholar in Residence speaking on "Walking with the Risen Christ: Opening Scripture and Breaking Bread,” at Reformation Lutheran Church, Media, PA on April 25-26.
 She is an invited panelist on “The Call for Biblical Justice in Theological Schools,” at the Washington Theological Consortium Inaugural Event for the Institute for Justice Formation at the John Leland Center in Washington, D.C. on June 18.
 Dr.Hall is invited presenter on “Biblical Foundations of the ELCA Social Statement Faith, Sexism and Justice” at the ELCA Rostered Leaders Gathering in Phoenix,AZ on July 20-23.